 Lisa Lebduska teaches writing and directs the college writing program at Wheaton College in Massachusetts, where her students bring lives to words.
 She has published work in such journals as Narrative, 4’33” and Writing on the Edge.
 With her husband, she grows prodigious imaginary vegetables for neighborhood chipmunks and deer, with the hope that one day they will stop settling for real-life seedlings and sprouts and she will be able to enjoy the first true tomato of her adult life.
 "Poppies" 2013, Vol 3, Issue 2.

 Ruth Lehrer is a writer and sign language interpreter living in western Massachusetts.
 Her poems and fiction have been published in Meat for Tea and Wordgathering.
 She received third prize in the 2009 Hampshire Life Short Story Contest and Honorable Mention in The Binnacle 8th Annual Ultra Short Competition.
-She is currently seeking a publisher for her first novel, I Love You More Than Cinnamon Toast.
 "Childhood Concrete" 2011, Vol 1.

 Adrienne Lindholm lives in Alaska where she works in public lands conservation.
 She's the author of A Journey North: One Woman's Story of Hiking the Appalachian Trail and is at work on a collection of essays about life in the Alaskan wilderness.
 "Just One Summer" 2013, Vol 3, Issue 1.